satkum/tzdb_analysis/README.md

 TZDB analysis : What time is it?
 Managing Time in the Internet
 ==============================================================

-We have setup a public repository4 with all the data used in our analyses and the code used to generate the figures and results discussed in the paper.
+We have setup this public repository with all the data used in our analyses and the code used to generate the figures and results discussed in the paper.
 We do not require any specialized hardware setup and once the listed Python package dependencies are installed,